bahuri/YMFC-AL_ARDUINO_MEGA_2560/README.md

 http://www.brokking.net for more info.

 I will be updating with the following changes:

-    Add Arduino Mega support.
+    1. Add Arduino Mega support.

-    Use of magnemtometer.
+    2.Use of magnemtometer.